(infographic from Cambridge Guardian Angels an AEGIS approved guardianship)

 Guardians act on behalf of the parents, helping the student adapt to their new life.
 A guardian keeps in regular contact with the student during term time and assists with any problems that may arise.
 Suitable homestay accommodation is arranged by the guardian during holidays.
 A guardian will be available to both students and parents 24 hours a day in case of emergency

-More information on our site about VISA’S and immigration can be found here (towards the bottom of the page).
+More information on our site about VISA’S and immigration can be found here.

 Government information can be found here